 There are two versions of Krita in development: 2.9, which is the stable branch and based on Qt4 and merged with Calligra, and 3.0 pre-alpha, which is based on Qt5.

 The full set of Krita 3.0 master dependencies:

 The full set of dependencies for Krita 3.0 pre-alpha:

 Krita can be built successfully omitting several optional packages.
 KIO is for optional thumbnail integration with Dolphin.
 QtDeclarative is for Krita Sketch.
 Poppler is for PDF import.
-GSL is for the transform tool and eventually the magnetic lasso tool.
+GSL is for the transform tool.
 Vc is for faster SIMD accelerated painting, and is necessary for a usable painting experience on anything but the smallest canvases.
 SharedMimeInfo is for determining file types.
 If you want to build Krita without these features, you can omit the package.